 Applicants are eligible to apply to the Traditional B.S.N. program if they are entering nursing for the first time and have completed the prerequisite requirements (see below).
-Students are eligible to apply for entry into the professional program after having completed at least 30 credits, which include the specific prerequisite courses with a grade of "C" or better in each course.
-Applicants must have a minimum 3.0 grade point average in the prerequisite courses and the natural science prerequisite courses to be eligible for admission consideration.
-If any professional nursing courses have been taken, grades earned in those courses will be calculated into the prerequisite GPA.
+Students are eligible to apply for entry into the professional program after having completed at least 30 credits, which include the specific prerequisite courses with a grade of "C" or higher in each course.
+Applicants must have a minimum 3.0 grade point average in the prerequisite courses and all of the science courses completed to be considered for admission.
 Admission to the program is highly competitive; completion of prerequisites with minimum requirements does not guarantee admission.

 The following courses/requirements are prerequisites for admission consideration for the Traditional B.S.N. program in the College of Nursing.

 - ENG 1020 Basic Composition